quer/the-steam-awards/README.md

-# Steam Autumn Sale 2017 auto Nominations on multi account
+# the steam awards auto Nominations on multi account

 Just add more account in the config.